noto-rious/Self-Destructing-Discord-Messages/README.md

 # Self-Destructing-Discord-Messages
  Simple script that self-deletes messages on Discord using message.edit and delete_after from discord.py.
 Inspired by keybase's exploding messages.

+ Should be cross-platform for both Linux and Windows.

 ![Screenshot](screenshot.png)

 ***